Fitbit/developer-bridge/packages/sdk-cli/README.md

 #### Debugging

-You can capture all Developer Bridge protocol messages for debugging purposes by setting the `FITBIT_DEVBRIDGE_DUMP_PATH` environment variable to a file path before starting the debugger.
+You can capture all Developer Bridge protocol messages for debugging purposes by setting the `FITBIT_DEVBRIDGE_DUMP` environment variable to `1` before starting the debugger.
+A log file will be written to the working directory for each connection.
 It is often useful to include this information where possible when reporting bugs.